kitspace/awesome-electronics/README.md

 ## Miscellaneous Web Services
 - [Eyrie.io](https://eyrie.io) - For viewing Eagle and KiCAD designs online.
 - [Hackaday.io](https://hackaday.io) - A social site for sharing projects from the popular blog.
-- [Kitnic.it](https://kitnic.it)  - Project sharing site that lets you easily buy the parts from yours truly.
+- [Kitnic.it](https://kitnic.it) - Project sharing site that helps you buy parts and re-build projects.
+Open source and developed by yours truly.

 ## Free EDA Packages